BPS coherent states and localization: Collective coordinates

 Now, adding open strings becomes very simple.
 In the basis where $t$ is diagonal, we can have fermions $\psi^i$ and $\bar \psi_j$.
 Sandwiching words between these fermions allows one to form general states with open strings.
 The Gauss' law constraint becomes trivial: there is a $U(1)^M$ charge under which the fermion integral is invariant.
 This symmetry sends $\bar \psi_j \to \exp(-i \theta_j)\bar \theta_j$ and $\psi^j \to \exp(i \theta_j) \psi^j$, one for each parameter $t_j$.
 We find that there needs to be as many $\psi^j$ as $\bar \psi_j$, that is, the same number of positively charged and negatively charged particles with respect to the D-brane $U(1)$ charge.
 When two of the $t$ coincide, there is an enhanced $U(2)$ symmetry of the fermionic integral.
 This should be the generating series counterpart of how to attach strings to sphere giants combinatorially by adding boxes to Young diagrams \cite{Balasubramanian:2004nb,deMelloKoch:2007rqf}.

 There should also be a more general theory of coherent states that has both sphere giants and AdS giants appearing more democratically, as one expects from the strict infinite N limit, where they can be constructed directly by making note of the symmetry between Young diagrams and their transposes \cite{Berenstein:2017abm}.
-Since this probably involves both fermion and boson integrals, it is likely that there is a supermatrix model that does this.
+In the strict $N\to \infty$ limit this can be made very precise.
+For example, the overlaps of multiple giants \cite{Lin:2017dnz} are easily seen to be given by formulae that can be expanded in terms of Cauchy's character formulae.
+The parameters of those coherent states play the role of eigenvalue collective coordinates.
+A general setup for finite $N$ that is democratic between these probably involves both fermion and boson integrals.
+It is likely that there is a supermatrix model that does this.